programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 —--

-After loading the matchers, you can construct an empty list [] of *matches* or *red flag hits*, and direct spaCy to cover the entire length of your agreement licence based on word_count.
-This will read each pdf licence page, before appending them back together.
-The following code will work, regardless of how many licences you have.
+After loading the matchers, you can construct an empty list [] of *matches* or *red flag hits*, and direct spaCy to cover the entire length of your agreement licence(s) based on word_count.
+This will read each pdf licence page-by-page, before appending them back together.
+The following code should work regardless of how many licences you have.

     def extract_pdf_text(pdf_path):
     parts = []